thunderbird89/esf/stories/story-knock-knock.md

 > "Excellent.
 Begin final countdown.
 Bridge activation in twenty-four minutes."

 Ahead of the supercarrier, space began to bend.
 The jump drives were warping local space-time, preparing to create a stable wormhole that would connect to the beacon's cynosural field.
-It was technology the Ryzak had conquered through force—taken from other civilizations, adapted, weaponized.
+It was technology the Ryzak had conquered through force - taken from other civilizations, adapted, weaponized.

 And now it would deliver them to Earth.